Informative Essay Guide

 3. Develop a Thesis Statement

-Similar to any other writing piece, an informative essay comprises a thesis statement.
-It is a short sentence, usually placed at the end of your introduction.
-The statement’s central goal is to explain what the essay focuses on and what points the writer will develop in the succeeding sections.
-You’ll want to create the thesis in the first place to determine the elements you will include in each body paragraph.
+Similar to other academic writing, an informative essay requires a thesis statement.
+It is a short sentence placed at the end of your opening paragraph.
+The statement’s goal is to explain what the essay covers and which points the writer will develop in each section.

 4. Write the Main Body

 The main body is the central part of any informative essay.
-A typical short essay would contain three body paragraphs, with each body paragraph consisting of a topic sentence, example, evidence, explanation, and a concluding sentence transitioning to the following paragraph.
+A typical short essay would contain three body sections.
+Each body paragraph should include a topic sentence, supporting evidence, an explanation, and a transition sentence.
+Keep your topic sentences crisp — one direct sentence that names the claim and tells readers what support to expect in that section.

 It is best to leave the introduction aside and deal with the body and conclusion first, as writing them is less time-consuming and demanding.
 Besides, having pre-written middle and last parts will help you write a catchy and straight-to-the-point introduction.